OutSystems/docs-odc/src/eap/security.md

 ### High-availability in-region

 Each Runtime stage has an isolated Amazon Aurora Serverless database.
-The database for the Production stage is high-availability by default.
+The database for the Production stage is high-availability.

 For more information see [Cloud-native architecture of OutSystems Developer Cloud](architecture/intro.md#runtime-data).